 We also ask visitors to refrain from visiting during the first hour after birth, so mom and dad can enjoy the golden hour and participate in skin-to-skin care.

 For safety reasons, only one person 18 years or older may stay overnight.

 Clergy may visit anytime.
 We request that they check in at the nurse’s station before visiting.

 Flowers and Balloons

 Flowers and balloons are welcome.
 However, latex balloons are not permitted in the hospital due to allergies and patient safety.

 Due to privacy laws, we will not give information to family or friends regarding our moms and babies.

 New moms are required to stay a minimum of 24 hours after birth.
 Typically, there is a two overnight stay for vaginal birth.
 A cesarean section birth stays for 3-4 overnights.
 Before leaving the hospital, both mom and baby must be discharged by the physicians.
 Each baby must have a hearing screen, 24-hour metabolic screening lab draw, and a cardiac screening.

 Occasionally there are times when a mom is discharged before the baby is ready to go home.
-In this case, moms are permitted to “nest” with their baby.
-They can either stay in their room if unit census allows, or they will be moved to our “nesting” room which is located in the Family Birthing Suites.
+In this case, moms may be permitted to “nest” with their baby.
+Babies may stay in the mom’s room if unit census allows, or they may be moved to our “nesting” room when available, which is located in the Family Birthing Suites.
 Sometimes babies are required to stay in our Level II Nursery and other times they will be allowed to “nest” in the room with their mom.

 Please call our Family Birthing Suites at 815-705-7301 if you are in need of more information.